German Empire: Kulturkampf

 Much more serious were the May laws of 1873.
-One made the appointment of any priest dependent on his attendance at a German university, as opposed to the seminaries that the Catholics typically used.
+One made the appointment of any priest dependent on his attendance at a German university, not seminaries.
 Furthermore, all candidates for the ministry had to pass an examination in German culture before a state board which weeded out intransigent Catholics.
 Another provision gave the government veto power over most church activities.
 A second law abolished the jurisdiction of the Vatican over the Catholic Church in Prussia; its authority was transferred to a government body controlled by Protestants.

 Nearly all German bishops, clergy, and laymen rejected the legality of the new laws, and were defiant in the face of heavier and heavier penalties and imprisonments imposed by Bismarck's government.
 By 1876, all the Prussian bishops were imprisoned or in exile, and a third of the Catholic parishes were without a priest.
 In the face of systematic defiance, the Bismarck government increased both the penalties and its attacks.
-They were challenged in 1875 when a papal encyclical declared the whole ecclesiastical legislation of Prussia invalid and threatened to excommunicate any Catholic who obeyed.
-There was no violence, but the Catholics mobilized their support, set up numerous civic organizations, raised money to pay fines, and rallied behind their church and the Centre Party.
+They were challenged in 1875 when a papal encyclical declared the whole ecclesiastical legislation of Prussia invalid and threatened to excommunicate any who obeyed.
+There was no violence, but the Catholics mobilized their support, set up numerous civic organizations, raised money to pay fines, and rallied behind their church and the Center Party.
 The "Old Catholic Church", which rejected the First Vatican Council, attracted only a few thousand members.
 Bismarck, a devout pietistic Protestant, realized his Kulturkampf was backfiring when secular and socialist elements used the opportunity to attack all religion.
 In the long run, the most significant result was the mobilization of Catholic voters and their insistence on protecting their religious identity.
-In the elections of 1874, the Centre Party doubled its popular vote and became the second-largest party in the national parliament—and remained a powerful force for the next 60 years, so that after Bismarck it became difficult to form a government without their support.
+In the elections of 1874, the Center Party doubled its popular vote and became the second-largest party in the national parliament—and remained a powerful force for the next 60 years, so that after Bismarck it became difficult to form a government without their support.